LLNL/RAJA/docs/sphinx/user_guide/tutorial/view_layout.rst

 and usage patterns.
 The goal is for you to gain an understanding of how to use RAJA Views and Layouts to simplify and transform array data access operations.
 None of the examples use RAJA kernel execution methods, such as ``RAJA::forall``.
-The initent is to focus on RAJA View and Layout mechanics.
+The intent is to focus on RAJA View and Layout mechanics.

 Consider a basic C-style implementation of a matrix-matrix multiplication operation, where we use :math:`N \times N` matrices: